02 Oct Domestic Violence increased during Melbourne lockdown – Protective Group

-The Melbourne virus lockdown has “weaponised” domestic violence against women and children and cries for help have “gone through the roof”, family crisis workers say.
+The COVID-19 pandemic Melbourne lockdown has “weaponised” domestic violence against women and children and cries for help have “gone through the roof”, family crisis workers say.

-Support workers say domestic violence is worsening during the pandemic shutdown.
+Support workers say domestic violence is worsening during the stay at home pandemic shutdown.
 John Gomez

 Domestic Violence Victoria special adviser Alison Macdonald said the social isolation and restriction measures had left vulnerable people in a “really, really dangerous situation”.